Fox’s NFL pregame show takes place in broadcast Hall of Fame

 “Fox NFL Sunday” producer Bill Richards said it took some time for the new additions to blend in, but that everyone being themselves made the transition easier.

-“We do have pregame and postgame but for most of the day you’re sitting with four of your best friends watching football,” he said “If you do that every Sunday, you’re either going to have great friends or you’re going to move on to something else.”
+“We do have pregame and postgame but for most of the day you’re sitting with four of your best friends watching football,” he said.
+“If you do that every Sunday, you’re either going to have great friends or you’re going to move on to something else.”

 Strahan has been able to see the show as both a player and analyst.
 He said that when Long and Bradshaw would come to training camp or conduct interviews for features, that meant the game was big that week.